PriontoAbdullah/Frontend-Interview-Preparation-for-Interns-and-Junior-Developers/README.md

 # Frontend Interview Preparation for Interns & Junior Developers 📚

-> `Click ⭐` if you like this repository.
+> #### `Click` ⭐ if you like this repository.
 Pull Requests are highly appreciated.
 Please contribute your interview preparation notes here.

-> `Special thanks ❤️` to those, whose contributions have been shared here and those who are contributing here.
+> #### `Special Thanks` ❤️ to those, whose contributions have been shared here and those who are contributing here.

 ---
 ## 💎 Interview Preparation Process